 3. Camino del Norte – Discover The Incredible Northern Coast

-The Camino del Norte has some of the best cities in Spain, from foodie haven, San Sebastian, to the artistic centre of Bilbao and the stunning beaches of Santander.
+The Camino del Norte has some of the best cities in Spain, from foodie haven San Sebastian to the artistic centre of Bilbao and the stunning beaches of Santander.
 This route is also the jewel in the crown of authentic Spanish food.
-Home to both Michelin-star dining and more casual fare, you won’t want to miss the cuisine along the Camino del Norte, particularly from San Sebastian to Bilbao.
+Home to Michelin-star dining and more casual fare, you won’t miss the cuisine along the Camino del Norte, particularly from San Sebastian to Bilbao.

 4. Camino Finisterre – Go Beyond Santiago

 Many people walk to Santiago, especially if it’s their first Camino.
-For 2023, why not go beyond Santiago and explore the Camino Finisterre?
-This is the only route starting in Santiago and it takes you all the way to Cape Fisterra, once believed to be the end of the world.
+For 2024, why not go beyond Santiago and explore the Camino Finisterre?
+This is the only route starting in Santiago, and it takes you all the way to Cape Fisterra, once believed to be the end of the world.